wan-sdr/oran_tutorial/Install UHD from Source.md

 ## Dependencies

-We tested this guide with the [configuration](#tested-configuration) above, but the dependencies described in this section should work for Ubuntu 20.04 LTS and Ubuntu 22.04 LTS with UHD v4.0.0.0 or later.
-For other older version of Ubuntu, or other Linux distributions, please see [Additional Resources](#additional-resources).
+The dependencies described in this section should work for Ubuntu 20.04 LTS and Ubuntu 22.04 LTS with UHD v4.0.0.0 or later.
+For other older version of

-Dependencies are other software libraries that a software calls functions from.
-When installing software as a prebuilt package, the software installer or the OS package manager takes care of the dependencies for you.
-However, when building from source code, the user must make sure these dependencies are present on the operating system and the toolchain must know where to find them.
+Ubuntu, or other Linux distributions, please see [Additional Resources](#additional-resources).

-In addition to software libraries that UHD needs to function, you also need to install several essential Linux utilities to perform the build from source process and to configure system settings after installation.
+All UHD dependencies are open source software that is available through the Ubuntu package manager ``apt``.

-All UHD dependencies and essential Linux utilities are open source software that is available as prebuilt packages through the standard Ubuntu package manager ``apt``.
-Typically, you do not need to build the dependencies themselves from source,unless you are combining an older version of UHD and OS, or modifying UHD.
+Typically, you do not need to build the dependencies themselves from source, unless you are combining an older version of UHD and OS, or modifying UHD.

 To install dependencies, run these commands: